AlwaysRead/Verifika/README.md

 ✔ **Fake News Detection** – AI-powered model to classify news as **Real** or **Fake**.
 ✔ **Sentiment & Bias Analysis** – Understand the emotional and political tilt of the article.
 ✔ **Clickbait Detector** – Identify misleading and sensationalist headlines.
-✔ **Credibility Score** – Evaluate the trustworthiness of a source before sharing.
 ✔ **WebApp Interface** – Accessible via a user-friendly web application.

 ---